aloc999/redgun/README.md

 ## What is RedGun?

 RedGun is a security auditing CLI tool that finds vulnerabilities in your web applications.
-It includes **51 security modules** covering techniques from [HackTricks](https://book.hacktricks.wiki), [PortSwigger Web Security Academy](https://portswigger.net/web-security), [Katana](https://github.com/projectdiscovery/katana), and [httpx](https://github.com/projectdiscovery/httpx).
+It includes **51 security modules** covering techniques from modern techniques.
 Two modes:

 **Remote scan** (black-box): Give it a URL.
 It crawls with Katana-style JS parsing, fingerprints with httpx-style probing, then tests — XSS, SQLi, SSRF, CORS, XXE, OAuth, IDOR, cache deception, DOM-based, HTTP smuggling, CRLF, parameter pollution, file upload, and more.